 The term instinct describes any unlearned behavior triggered by an environmental variable.
 Such behaviors are survival adaptations.
 They exist and persist because they statistically improve survival rate.

 The instincts of social animals link individual survival to the success of a group.
-The authority, conformity, reciprocity, and pack instincts always express themselves in one form or another.
-Among humans, culture, social structure and economic paradigm determine how these instincts are expressed.
+Group cohesion, cooperation and exchange enable collectives to accomplish exponentially more than isolated individuals.
+Among humans culture and social structure determine how these instincts are expressed.

 Humans have the tendency to obey those who carry themselves with authority.
 This instinct increases the survival rate of groups by facilitating decisive action.
 This pattern is ubiquitous among social species.
 Presidents, warlords, gang leaders and chiefs are all human analogues of the alpha.